Titus Assisted Living Home in Kenai, AK

 • pro Aspen Creek Kenai is great to work with and clearly provides quality care.

-• pro Rene, the regional director, is excellent and sincere and caring.
+• pro Rene, the regional director, is excellent, sincere and caring.

-• pro Rio, one of the Administrators, is wonderful to work with.
+• pro Rio, one of the Administrators, is wonderful to work with and has many qualities.

 • pro Charis Place takes great pride in providing a loving, caring and family environment.

-• pro Charis Place is the best assisted living on the Kenai Peninsula.
+• pro Charis Place is regarded as the best assisted living on the Kenai Peninsula.

 Cons

-• pro The facility did not adequately communicate the necessary level of care to the legal guardian or family.
+• pro The facility failed to communicate the required level of care to the legal guardian.

-• pro Residents took multiple falls and were left unattended for long periods.
+• pro Residents were taken outside and left in the cold for long periods.

-• pro There is no after-hours contact number, making emergencies difficult to reach.
+• pro There is no after-hours contact number, making emergencies hard to reach.

 Review